Trisagion: Traditional origins

-The hymn is of great antiquity, and perhaps much older than the event assigned by the Greek Menology as connected to its origin.
-The tradition recounts that during the reign of Theodosius II (408–450) Constantinople was shaken by a violent earthquake, 24 September, and that whilst the people, the emperor and the Patriarch Proclus of Constantinople (434–446) were praying for heavenly assistance, a child was suddenly lifted into midair, to whom all cried out Kyrie eleison ('Lord, have mercy').
+The hymn is common not only to all the Greek and Oriental liturgies but was used also in the Gallican Liturgy.
+Some believe it is extremely ancient, perhaps of Apostolic-era origin.
+However this contradicts the tradition in the Greek Menology tradition regarding its origin.
+The tradition recounts that during the reign of Roman Emperor Theodosius II (402–450), Constantinople was shaken by a violent earthquake, 24 September, and that whilst the people, the emperor and Archbishop Proclus of Constantinople were praying for heavenly assistance, a child was suddenly lifted into midair, to whom all cried out Kyrie eleison ('Lord, have mercy').
 The child was then seen to descend again to the earth, and in a loud voice he exhorted the people to pray : 'Holy God, Holy Mighty, Holy Immortal'.

-The earliest known uses in the Christian liturgy comes from the Frankfurt silver inscription, dated to between 230 and 270.
-Other instances are known from the 4th century.

-The hymn was one of the exclamations of the fathers at the Council of Chalcedon (451), and is common not only to all the Greek Oriental liturgies but was used also in the Gallican Liturgy (see Saint Germain of Paris, d.
-576), which shows that the hymn is ancient.
-Some believe it is extremely ancient, perhaps of apostolic-era origin.
-However this goes against the menology tradition regarding its origin.
+The Trisagion seemingly originated in Syria.
+Its earliest known use in a Christian liturgy was as a chant during a lity in 438 or 439.
+It was used as an acclamation at the Council of Chalcedon (451), where the Syrian bishops chanted it at the end of the first session.
+The Trisagion was frequently used as a refrain sung after the verses of an antiphonal psalm, and as a chant at the beginning of the Eucharist.
+By the 6th century, it had become a permanent part of the liturgy.

 The Coptic Orthodox Church and Armenian Apostolic Church believe that the Trisagion originated from Nicodemus.
-While taking the body of Christ off the cross with Joseph of Arimathea, Nicodemus saw Jesus Christ's eyes open and then shouted "Holy God, Holy Mighty, Holy Immortal".
-Traditionally, it is also considered proof that his Divinity did not part from his humanity.
+While taking the body of Christ off the cross with Joseph of Arimathea, Nicodemus saw Jesus Christ's eyes open and then shouted "Holy God, Holy Mighty, Holy Immortal!"
+Traditionally, it is also considered proof that his divinity did not part from his humanity.

 Greek and Latin

 The Gallican Liturgy refers to it as being sung both in Greek and in Latin: Incipiente præsule ecclesia Ajus [that is, Agios] psallit, dicens latinum cum græco, as also previously in Greek alone, before the Prophetia.
-Benedict XIV thought that the Greek formula was joined with the Latin in allusion to the divine voice heard at Constantinople.
-But the explanation seems hardly necessary, in view of the retention of Kyrie eleison in the Roman Liturgy, as well as such Hebrew words as Amen, Alleluia, Hosanna, Sabaoth.
+Pope Benedict XIV thought that the Greek formula was joined with the Latin in allusion to the divine voice heard at Constantinople.
+But the explanation seems hardly necessary, in view of the retention of Kyrie eleison in the Roman Liturgy, as well as such Hebrew words as amen, alleluia, hosanna, and sabaoth.
 It is true that the Kyrie eleison is not joined to a Latin version; on the other hand, it is so simple and occurs so frequently, that its meaning could easily be learned and remembered – whereas the entire Trisagion might well receive a parallel version into Latin.